(D64.1) Secondary sideroblastic anaemia due to disease

 Treatment and Medical Assistance

-Main goal of the treatment: To improve the patient's reading ability and comprehension.
+Main goal of the treatment: To improve the production of healthy red blood cells and reduce the symptoms of anaemia.

 Icon